Alexandra, Queensland: History

 The suburb's name is taken from the Alexandra sugar mill.
 The mill, in turn, was named by mill owner Thomas Henry Fitzgerald after Princess Alexandra of Denmark who married Prince Edward (later King Edward VII) of Great Britain on 10 March 1863.

 The mill was constructed in 1868 and was the largest sugar mill in Queensland.
 It operated until 1884.
+It was located immediately south of the Alexandra railway station (21.16343°S 149.09810°E).